flint-lang/flint-lang.github.io/wiki/src/beginners_guide/10_interop/3_modules.md

 compile_flags = []
 ```

 The `compiler` field tells the `fip-c` module which compiler to use to compile the C source file(s), in our case it's `gcc`.

+If you are on Windows then you would need a C compiler and possibly a Developer PowerShell from the VS setup.
+So, you need to handle how to compile the extern language, like C, by yourself on Windows.
+On Linux, `gcc` is just available in the `PATH` variable and no setup is required from Your side.

-And then we have the `sources` field.
+Next we have the `sources` field.
 It's an array of filepaths to all the header or source files we interact with and we want to call into.
 You may noticed that we have not written any bindings or wrappers for the C functions at all, we just declared a function to be extern and then used it inside of Flint, and FIP figured out the rest for us.
 Okay, let's edit our header file and add another function to it, this time adding two numbers together:

 ```
 #include <stdio.h>